DiegoTrug/academic-kickstart/content/home/projects.md

 headless = true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
+active = true  # Activate this widget? true/false
+weight = 65  # Order that this section will appear.

 [content]
   # Page type to display.
 E.g. project.